 Media Slant is Contagious, with Sergio Galletta and Elliott Ash – R&R at the Economic Journal

-Algorithms, Political Attitudes, and Well-Being, with Germain Gauthier, Roland Hodler, and Ekaterina Zhuravskaya – Swiss National Science Foundation Grant No. 100018_215554
+The Political Effects of X’s Recommender Algorithm, with Germain Gauthier, Roland Hodler, and Ekaterina Zhuravskaya – Paper available upon request; funded by the Swiss National Science Foundation Grant No. 100018_215554

 Computational Social Science with Images and Audio (2023) – ETH Zurich